Low Testosterone in Your 30s

-Read MoreCold symptoms typically last 7-10 days, while allergy symptoms persist as long as you're exposed to triggers
+Viral cold symptoms typically last 7-10 days, while allergy symptoms persist as long as exposure to the trigger exists.

-Fever and body aches are common with colds but never occur with allergies
+Fever and body aches are more common with colds but are highly unlikely to occur with allergies

-Understanding the difference helps you choose the right treatment and avoid unnecessary medications
+Understanding the difference helps you choose avoid unnecessary medications.

 Feeling under the weather with sniffles, sneezing, and congestion?
 You're not alone in wondering whether you're dealing with allergies or a cold.
 These conditions share many similar symptoms, making it challenging to determine which one is affecting you.
 However, knowing the difference is crucial for choosing the most effective treatment approach.
 While both conditions can make you feel miserable and impact your daily activities, they have distinct causes, symptom patterns, and treatment strategies.
 Understanding these differences will help you avoid taking unnecessary medications and ensure you get the relief you need faster.